tomjoht/documentation-theme-jekyll/tutorials/scala-cmsdata.md

 for an appropriate version of Histogrammar to get a `scala>` prompt.
 Type `:paste` to enter paste mode, copy the code below into your terminal, and hit ctrl-D to exit paste mode.

 If all goes well, you'll have an iterator named `events` that pulls data from the web as needed.
 You get an event by repeatedly calling `events.next()`.
-To restart the iterator at the beginning, re-run the last line to create a new `events` object (no need for paste mode for a single line).
+To restart the iterator from the beginning, re-run the last line to create a new `events` object (no need for paste mode for a single line).

-The code to copy-paste:
+The code to copy-paste ([link to raw code](../data/scala-cmsdata.scala)):

 ```scala
 import org.dianahep.histogrammar.json._